ibm-cloud-architecture/ibm-cloud-stencils/README.md

 # IBM Cloud Visio Stencils

-Welcome to the IBM Cloud Visio 2013 Stencils for creating IBM Cloud diagrams.
+Welcome to the IBM Cloud Visio Stencils for creating IBM Cloud diagrams with Visio 2013.

 ## Components